dphyy/EarlyCare/README.md

 8. A separate OpenAI safeguard review classifies patient-stated distress as `None`, `Support`, `Urgent`, or `Emergency`, attaches exact patient evidence, and can raise the visible risk level.
 9. ElevenLabs data collection is queried for `user_emotional_state`; per-response emotion tags are attached to patient transcript segments when the returned JSON includes response indexes or can be mapped by order.
 10. The backend extracts consultation-memory items from patient speech only.
 Each item must be backed by exact patient evidence and a dated check-in.
-11. The backend scores derived `patient-speech.wav` with the saved Parkinson voice-feature model and, only after patient-stated fall or near-fall evidence, the saved concussion speech-abnormality model.
-Both model cards show lightweight explanation bullets instead of diagnosis language.
+11. The backend scores derived `patient-speech.wav` with the saved Parkinson voice-feature model and saved concussion speech-abnormality model when patient speech is available, then stores explicit review fields and warnings.
 12. The Patient overview shows a **Patient speech quality** panel for shared audio/model readiness and separate Parkinson/concussion cards for each model's interpretation.
 13. The Patient overview renders the English transcript above the original transcript and highlights risk, safeguard, and tone evidence inline.
 14. The Patient overview includes a printable **EarlyCare Consultation Brief** with patient details, reporting window, risk trend, grouped memory items, exact quotes, and a decision-support disclaimer.